djalbat/argumentative/README.md

 ## Examples

 The command line arguments are given first, followed by the plain old JavaScript object that the `parseArgv()` function returns.
 Only the `options` and `commands` properties are given.
+These first two examples have no abbreviations.

 ```js
 install